Lande21/RolandeU.github.io/README.md

 Day 42 of 365. **Brave and thouthful!**
-- DAY: Wednesday , day two but not the best, i went to camp Kabiri ry'umunani Not going again!, hopefully , nnot locking in
+- DAY: Wednesday , day two but not the best, i went to camp Kabiri ry'umunani Not going again!, hopefully ,

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!